 The British Broadcasting Corporation always has a hard time when the Conservative party are in government.
 The BBC has suffered a string of bad publicity of it’s own making whilst the Tories attack the organisation from every side.
 The BBC says it’s impartial and not aligned to either the political left or right, yet comes under fire from both sides.
 Both left and right attack the BBC over the corporation’s impartial mandate but since 2010, it has been legislation presented by the right that has forced the BBC to reduce spending and axe services, amid growing opposition from online platforms.
 But here is More or Less, quietly flying under the radar and giving British politicians more headaches than there is aspirin in the world to cure them – if they had the wit to tune in!
 Tucked away in a quiet time slot on Radio 4, this gem is well hidden from Tory ire, and fire.

-There were a lot of misleading figures floating about during the summer peak of the Coronavirus pandemic, some of them due to insubstantial data and some circulated by information fraudsters and spin doctors (assuming they’re not one and the same).
+There are a lot of misleading floating about circulated by information fraudsters or spin doctors (assuming they’re not one and the same).
 I know this because Tim Harford and his clever friends told me so.
 On a weekly basis.
 Week after week, show after show, quietly but comprehensively debunking the UK government’s statistics, and highlighting the increasing gulf between truth and lies.
-When stats inform government policy you at least want to be sure it is based on sound data.
+Stats inform government policy you at least want to be sure it is based on sound data.
 More or Less demonstrated time and again the facts and figures shaping government policy has been constructed on particularly shaky ground.